yhan337-alt/Making-journal/journal-pages/week-06.md

 - What emotion did you feel most strongly?
 - How would you describe the moment in one sentence?
 - What does that emotion feel like physically or tactually?
-- How would you classify this moment of silence?

 **The data is qualitative (non-numerical) and organised into themes:**
 - Emotional responses (anxiety, embarrassment, loneliness, frustration)